ereio/megaman-x-clone/README.txt

 Space(Held for 1.5seconds) - Charged Shot
 WAD && Up,Left, and Right arrows - movement

+DISCLAIMER: I DO NOT OWN, NOR DID I CREATE, THE SPRITES USED IN THIS GAME

 CREDITS:
 * ORIGINAL SPRITES WERE DEVELOPED BY CAPCOM and are not my own.